theo-armour/agenda/2-ace-it/cynthia.md

 ## 2024-04-22

-* Peter taylor & Eliza
+* Peter Taylor & Eliza
 * Morels
 * Buy a forest or a cabin
 * Buy a houseboat?